getyourguide/db-rocket/README.md

 - Spark: 7 (recommended), 6 (supported but requires cleaning the notebook state)
 - Python: >=3.7
-- Tested on Platform: Linux, Mac.
+- Tested on Platform: Linux, MacOs.
 Windows will probably not work but contributions are welcomed!

 ## Acknowledgments